Justia 10

 Probate and Estate Client Questionnaire

-The Questionnaires page includes the Probate and Estate Questionnaire and the Estate Plan Client Questionnaire for clients and potential clients to complete and send to Jim Martin with information regarding their probate and estate planning matters.
+The Questionnaires page includes the Probate and Estate Questionnaire and the Estate Plan Client Questionnaire for clients and potential clients to complete and send to James W. Martin with information regarding their probate and estate planning matters.

 Real Estate in Probate

-When Florida residents create their estate plans they consider what happens to their real estate, so real estate in probate is an important legal practice area for St. Petersburg real estate attorney Jim Martin.
+When Florida residents create their estate plans they consider what happens to their real estate, so real estate in probate is an important legal practice area for probate attorney James W. Martin.

 Florida Estate Law